Skip to contents

 tinyVAST also involves specifying a structural equation model (SEM).
 This SEM be viewed either:

-1. Weak interpretation: as a flexible way to parameterize the correlation among variables; or
+1. Weak interpretation: as an expressive interface to parameterize the correlation among variables, using as many or few parameters as might be appropriate; or

-2. Strong interpretation: as a structural causal model, allowing inference about counterfactual changes to the system.
+2. Strong interpretation: as a structural causal model, allowing predictions about the consequence of counterfactual changes to the system.

-To specify a SEM, the user uses arrow notation.
+To specify a SEM, the user uses arrow notation derived from package sem.
 For example, to specify a linear model this involves:

 w1 -> w2, b_12